rev. 228

 • The oauth_callback argument of the request_token method is required.

-As the OAuth 1.0a specification states, it should be set to "oob" or a callback URL in case you have a web front-end for your application.
+As the OAuth 1.0a specification states, it should be set to "oob" or a callback URL (this usually starts with https://, but you can use any other scheme, e.g. myapp://).

-For most OAuth client libraries, you just should provide "http://www.opencaching.us/okapi/services/oauth/request_token?oauth_callback=oob" as the request_token URL, to get it started.
-Later, probably you'd want to switch "oob" to something else.
+For most OAuth client libraries, you just should provide "https://www.opencaching.us/okapi/services/oauth/request_token?oauth_callback=oob" as the request_token URL, to get it started.
+Later on, you'll probably want to replace "oob" with something more useful (your own callback).

 • The oauth_verifier argument of the access_token method is also required.